Ankit687/ToDo_WebApp/README.md

 This is a simple to-do webapp built upon the django framework.

 I created this webapp from [here](https://medium.com/fbdevclagos/how-to-build-a-todo-app-with-django-17afdc4a8f8c).
 It provides the entire code, the configuration.

+Run this on your system Using the following commands:

+`./manange.py runserver 9200`